Pregnancy Rash (Puppp or Pep): The Complete Expecting Mother's Guide

 When you get dressed, think carefully about the fabric you’re putting on your skin.
 Avoid rough, scratchy, or tight clothing that could irritate your pregnancy rash.
 Choose light, cotton clothing to help manage the itch all day long.

 Keep your skin hydrated and the itching at bay with a great moisturizer.
-Made specifically for expecting and new moms, Mustela’s Soothing Moisturizing Balm soothes and moisturizes your skin.
+Try our Certified Organic Hydrating Cream with Olive Oil and Aloe for some relief and all-over skin hydration.

 10) Dab Aloe Vera Gel Onto The Rash